saschaende/typo3-users/README.md

 * Change email (with verficiation of new email)
 * Scheduler to remove not activated users
 * Newsletter / bulk sending with scheduler

+## Why only for TYPO3 8?

+I actually develop this extension in an 8 environment and will make it compatible to 9 after that.

 ## Demos